tensorflow/tfjs-website/docs/guide/node_in_cloud.md

 ### Build your app and run it locally

 1. Run the `npm install` command in your local directory to install the dependencies that are declared in the `package.json` file.
-You should be able to see the tfjs-node package is installed and libtensorflow is downloaded.
+You should be able to see that the tfjs-node package is installed and libtensorflow is downloaded.

 ```
 $ npm install